 Governmental funds are those through which most governmental functions of the Regional Office of Education No. 50 are typically reported.
 Governmental funds reporting focuses on the sources, uses and balances of current financial resources.
 Expendable assets and deferred outflows of resources are assigned to the various governmental funds according to the purpose for which they may or must be used.
 Current liabilities and deferred inflows of resources are assigned to the fund from which they will be paid.
-The difference between governmental fund assets plus deferred outflows of resources is reported as a fund balance.
+The difference between governmental fund assets plus deferred outflows of resources and liabilities plus deferred inflows of resources is reported as a fund balance.